kithminrw/kithminrw/README.md

    - The project was taken forward by a group of undergraduates in 2024 | [Repo]() | [IEEE ISCAS Paper](https://ieeexplore.ieee.org/document/9401093)

 ### Micromouse
-- Iniaited back when I was an undergrad (2019), to create a knowledge base for desinging cost-effective micromouse robots to compete in local and international competitions.
+- Iniaited back when I was an undergrad (2019), to create a knowledge base for designing cost-effective micromouse robots to compete in local and international competitions.
 - [SINDiB Micromouse Project](https://github.com/sanjith1999/SINDiB-MicroMouse)
   - The project was taken forward by a group of undergraduates in 2023, creating the above knowledge base.
 I hope this project serves as a resource for more micromouse projects to come.
   - A talk on Micromouse Robots given by me in 2022 is available [here](https://docs.google.com/presentation/d/1EzACgUfxd5gQGBXqCMkfpz_SdqEy7rfr/edit?usp=sharing&ouid=110067105344034357131&rtpof=true&sd=true).
 - Contact me if you are interested in designing a micromouse; I am hoping to put up a proper repository on the micromouse project in the future after I design a new version of this project.

 ### Courses
  - I have designed alot of courses, mainly related to Embedded System Design, Embedded Machine Learning and Embedded Product Design for IoT.
 I will post more information about them here.